Razeer123/iOS-Apps/README.md

 From newest and most exciting to oldest.

+1. **Monshot** - app storing information about every moon mission that occurred in the history of the humanity.
+It displays data about mission itself as well as astronauts.
+Everything is stored as JSON file.
-1. **Practise Multiplication** - simple expense tracker.
+2. **Practise Multiplication** - simple expense tracker.
 User can add and delete data, it's stored locally on the device as JSON, so when the app is relaunched it's still here.
-2. **Practise Multiplication** - simple, multi-view app that lets you practise multiplication in a given range.
+3. **Practise Multiplication** - simple, multi-view app that lets you practise multiplication in a given range.
 Questions are generated on the run. *<- Written entirely by me*
-3. **Word Scramble** - game in which the user has to create as many words as possible using letters from a word that was picked randomly.
+4. **Word Scramble** - game in which the user has to create as many words as possible using letters from a word that was picked randomly.
 Game checks correctness of an input.
-4. **Student Rescuer** - simple app powered by Machine Learning that helps to decide when one should go to sleep to wake up at a given time and rest for x hours after consuming y cups of coffee.
+5. **Student Rescuer** - simple app powered by Machine Learning that helps to decide when one should go to sleep to wake up at a given time and rest for x hours after consuming y cups of coffee.
-5. **Rock Paper Scissors** - simple game that lets you train your brain by choosing right moves for the wanted outcome in the Rock Paper & Scissors game. *<- Written entirely by me*
+6. **Rock Paper Scissors** - simple game that lets you train your brain by choosing right moves for the wanted outcome in the Rock Paper & Scissors game. *<- Written entirely by me*
-6. **GuessTheFlag** - game in which user tries to guess which one of the shown flags is correct.
+7. **GuessTheFlag** - game in which user tries to guess which one of the shown flags is correct.
-7. **Unit Converter** - simple app that converts units.
+8. **Unit Converter** - simple app that converts units.
 It supports 4 conversion types and 17 units. *<- Written entirely by me*
-8. **WeSplit** - simple app that helps the user to add a tip and split the bill with friends.
+9. **WeSplit** - simple app that helps the user to add a tip and split the bill with friends.

 # Frameworks I've worked with 🤖